Electrical

 Can I DIY Repair or Replace Electrical Fixtures?

 You can safely perform very minor electrical tasks, such as replacing a simple light switch cover or installing a battery-operated smoke detector.
-Replacing an existing light fixture or outlet is possible for confident and safety-conscious homeowners, provided they turn off the power at the breaker first and test the wires to ensure safety.
+Replacing an existing light fixture or outlet is possible for confident, safety-conscious homeowners, provided they first turn off the power at the breaker and test the wires to ensure safety.
 However, any repair involving new wiring, adding circuits to the electrical panel, or troubleshooting persistent electrical faults should always be left to a licensed professional.
 Improper DIY electrical work is a leading cause of house fires and electric shock, posing a serious safety risk to you and your home.
 Always prioritize your safety and compliance with local codes by knowing when to call an expert.

 How Can I Maintain My Electrical System to Prevent Issues?

 To maintain your electrical system, you should regularly test your Ground Fault Circuit Interrupter (GFCI) and Arc Fault Circuit Interrupter (AFCI) outlets by pressing the test button monthly to ensure they are functioning.
-Avoid overloading circuits by refraining from plugging too many high-wattage devices into a single outlet or relying heavily on long extension cords.
+Avoid overloading circuits by not plugging too many high-wattage devices into a single outlet or by not relying heavily on long extension cords.
 Periodically inspect cords, wires, and outlets for any signs of fraying, cracking, or discoloration, and replace damaged items immediately.
 Keep your main electrical panel area accessible and free of clutter or dust to prevent overheating, and ensure there are no strange noises coming from it.
 Following these simple practices will significantly extend the life of your electrical system and enhance your home's safety.

 How Often Should I Schedule Electrical Inspections?